stonepros/stone/doc/man/8/stone-volume.rst

 **trigger**
-This subcommand is not meant to be used directly, and it is used by systemd so that it proxies input to ``ceph-volume lvm activate`` by parsing the input from systemd, detecting the UUID and ID associated with an OSD.
+This subcommand is not meant to be used directly, and it is used by systemd so that it proxies input to ``stone-volume lvm activate`` by parsing the input from systemd, detecting the UUID and ID associated with an OSD.

 Usage::

-    ceph-volume lvm trigger <SYSTEMD-DATA>
+    stone-volume lvm trigger <SYSTEMD-DATA>

 The systemd "data" is expected to be in the format of::